CHAPTER THIRTY—CONDITIONS

 “I am going home with Richard?”
 Sesame asked, as Richard left the lab for his office.

-He was tired down to his very soul, and he felt he had a stone in his chest where his heart should be, sick with worry and grief and fear and hundreds of heavy questions as he climbed the stairs.
+He was tired down to his very soul, and he felt he had a stone in his chest where his heart should be, weighed down with worry and grief and fear and hundreds of impossible questions as he climbed the stairs.

 He dragged himself into his office and forced himself to keep moving, to pack up his briefcase without thinking too much.
 He moved the electronic mouse on his desk to start logging out of his computer.
 When the screen reactivated, he realized his email was still open, and his stomach leapt into his throat to see there was a new message.